 Please click the weekly link to view the classroom activities.
 Any work that is not completed during the allotted class time becomes homes homework and must be turned in and graded per the school-wide policy.
 The weekly assignments are based on an ‘ideal’ plan that is subject to change and those changes may not be reflected in attachments provided below.

-Students will refer to Office 365′s “One Note” Course Notebooks
+Office 365′s “One Note” Classroom Notebooks

 School-Wide Homework Policy: